Assisted Living Nurses Training

 To view upcoming training dates, please see the Schedule of Events

 This training program was developed to help the licensed nurse who works in an assisted living facility to prepare for this area of practice.
-It is and has been recognized by personnel in Idaho’s State Department of Health and Welfare, Idaho Board of Nursing, administrators of assisted living facilities, members of the Idaho Health Care Association-Idaho Center for Assisted Living and members of the Idaho Assisted Living Nurses Association that many nurses do not know the role and responsibilities of the licensed nurse working in assisted living.
+It is and has been recognized by personnel in Idaho’s State Department of Health and Welfare, Idaho Board of Nursing, administrators of assisted living facilities, members of the Idaho Health Care Association and members of the Idaho Assisted Living Nurses Association that many nurses do not know the role and responsibilities of the licensed nurse working in assisted living.
 This kind of preparation is not part of the nurse’s basic education.
 Many nurses are hired part-time and are expected to know what to do from day one.
 The purpose of this training program is to prepare the licensed nurse with the knowledge, skills, and desirable attitude to be successful in this vital and growing industry.

 The nursing field of practice in assisted living is relatively new in comparison to other practice arenas, such as acute care, skilled nursing facilities, and home health care.
 The assisted living industry is growing.
 Senior citizens are choosing more frequently to move into assisted living facilities when they require some assistance with activities of daily living.
 Younger residents who need assistance with ADLs also reside in ALFs.
 The younger population includes persons with mental illness, developmental disabilities and traumatic brain injuries.
 Licensed nurses are in demand to meet the nursing needs of the AL growing population.
 However, with the prevalent shortage of nurses throughout the healthcare industry, qualified nurses are hard to find.